abbiekressner/abbiekressner.github.io/kressner-cv.md

 ## Professional activities {.htmlhide}
 * 2019-present
-:   Reviewer for the Journal of the Association for Research in Otolaryngology
+:   Member of the Ear, Nose, and Throat Surgical & Audiological Clinic's Research Council

 * 2019-2020
 :   Technical Committee for the Baltic-Nordic Acoustic Meeting 2020

 * 2019-present
+:   Organizing committee for the International Symposium on Auditory and Audiological Research

+* 2013-2014
+:   Member of American Auditory Society

+* 2010-2014
+:   Member of Institute of Electrical and Electronics Engineers (IEEE) and IEEE Signal Processing Society

+## Editorial activities {.htmlhide}
+* 2019-present
 :   Editor for the Proceedings of the International Symposium on Auditory and Audiological Research

 * 2019-present
-:   Organizing committee for the International Symposium on Auditory and Audiological Research
+:   Reviewer for the Journal of the Association for Research in Otolaryngology

 * 2018-present
 :   Reviewer for Trends in Hearing